 The Red Sox are having a tough time of it this season.
 They are 9-20 sitting last in the AL East.
 They are ninth in the AL in runs scored per game at 4.59 (we are 2 spots back at 4.50) and dead last in the AL in runs allowed per game at 6.03 (we are eighth at 4.50).
 With Chris Sale and Eduardo Rodriguez out for the season, I don’t see things getting better in a hurry.

-I sent off some questions to Matt Collins of Over the Monster and he was kind enough to answer them.
+I sent off some questions to Matt Collins manager at Over the Monster, SB’s Red Sox blog and he was nice enough to send some answers.

-Can we have a quick scouting report on the starting pitchers we are likely to see?
+On that line, can you give us a quick scouting report on the starting pitching we are likely to see?

 Game one they have Kyle Hart going.
 He is the closest thing they have had to a prospect to come up and join the team, though he wasn’t all that heralded.
 He’s a nice story as a former 19th round pick who dominated the minors, but the stuff just doesn’t look major-league quality.
 He’s sort of your stereotypical “crafty” lefty who doesn’t have big velocity but throws a bunch of pitches that are all pretty solid.
 He’s struggled to start his career, and he really needs to be on the edges of the zone or else he’s going to shelled by pretty much any lineup.

 Nathan Eovaldi is going for the second game.
 He’s the ace of the staff, so that tells you all you need to know about this staff.
 That said, I think he’s better than his numbers this year show.
 He’s known for his big velocity as his fastball sits around 98 most of the time, but the real key is how his secondaries work.
 If he’s locating his cutter, curveball and splitter, or at least two of those three, then he’ll be great.
 If not, you’ll see a lot of doubles and homers.